Which comes first, the Concept or the Shoot?Apr 18, 2022

 Compositing…which comes first, the Concept or the Shoot?

 This is something that I get asked about every single day by photographers all around the world.
 “Where do I even start?!
 Should I come up with the idea for my composite and choose my stock first, or shoot my subject and come up with ideas on how to use my model and choose what stock I want later.
-For me personally, the answer is both.
+For me, the answer is both.

 It is always a good idea to have some inspiration in mind when you go into the shoot on what you would like to create from your session.
-Especially when working with clients, it’s always ideal to ask them if they have any ideas or input as to what they would like for their children, what they would like to see hanging in their home.
+Especially when working with clients, it’s always ideal to ask them if they have any ideas or input about what they would like for their children and what they would like to see hanging in their home.
 After all, these art pieces will be displayed in their home and should ideally have a special meaning for them.
-Consulting with your clients before the shoots also allows for you both to plan on outfit and prop selections.
+Consulting with your clients before the shoots also allows you to plan on an outfit and prop selections.

 Just the thought of trying to choose one or two ideas can be overwhelming to your clients, especially when the possibilities are endless!
-If you run into a scenario like this, try asking your clients a few questions such as what is important to them, what types of activities do their families enjoy, what are their children interested in.
-Even ask them about their own childhood…was there a particular storybook, movie, or activity that they enjoyed when they were children, that they share a love for with their own children today.
+If you run into a scenario like this, try asking your clients a few questions such as what is important to them, what types of activities their families enjoy, and what their children are interested in.
+Even ask them about their childhood…was there a particular storybook, movie, or activity that they enjoyed when they were children that they share a love for with their children today.